swissup/swissup.github.io/m1/dailydeals/index.md

 # Daily Deals

-By definition, daily deal is an ecommerce business model in which a website offers a single product for sale for a period of 24 to 36 hours.
+Daily deal is actually an ecommerce business model when a website offers a single product for sale for a period of 24 to 36 hours.

-Our extension allows you create deals that last one, two, three or more days.
+Our extension allows you create deals which last one, two, three or more days.
-You can even make deal that lasts few weeks and include more than one product.
-Also with our extension you can create periodic deals.
-For example, periodic weekend deal or periodic friday night deal.
+You can even make a deal will be active for a few weeks and will include more than one product.
+With our extension you could create periodic deals.
+For example, periodic Weekend deal or periodic Friday night deal.

 1. [Installation](installation/)
 	- [Update from version 1.0.1](installation/#update-from-version-101)